Simian City: The Monkeys of Lopburi

 Read also: Sukhothai, The Cradle of Thai Civilisation

 It is better that you don’t feed them but if you must then avoid giving them candies, jellies and other sugary or processed snacks.
 It is very bad for their health and causes all manner of dental problems.

 The younger ones will often jump on visitors anyway.
 They are just curious and won’t hurt you.
-Do make sure, however, that you do not have any open pockets or wear any jewellery, hats and sunglasses because you will lose them.
+Do make sure, however, that you do not have any open pockets or wear any jewellery, hats or sunglasses because you will lose them.
 And keep a tight grip on your phone and camera.